 3 large bananas (frozen banana is okay too)

 3 eggs (OR 3 tablespoons chia seeds soaked in 9 tablespoons filtered water for about 10 minutes, until gelatinous)

 2 teaspoons pure vanilla extract

-1/4 cup (100g) pure maple syrup or coconut syrup (if you've been refined sugar free for a while you can reduce this)
+1/4 cup (100g) pure maple syrup (if you've been refined sugar free for a while you can reduce this)

 1 cup tightly packed buckwheat flour

 1/2 teaspoon baking soda

 50g dark chocolate chips or chocolate bar (70% cocoa, dairy free, naturally sweetened), cut into small pieces (about 1/4 cup when chopped) OR try using raisins or sultanas if you prefer

 Optional 60g (about 1/2 cup) roughly chopped walnut or pecan pieces